PluviophileYU/CVC-QA/README.md

 bash cvc_mv.sh
 ```
 ### MCQA model trained by me
-You can download the CVC model trained by me (CVC-MV is not included).
+You can download the CVC model trained by us (CVC-MV is not included).
 You can find the results we reported in our paper. (https://drive.google.com/drive/folders/14ZMUwW_bxnpaDX4HbjdUxGwcNBzFIYR6?usp=sharing)

 ## Span-Extraction Question Answering
 Coming Soon!